Optegra launches pioneering cataract treatment for NHS patients

 Optegra has increased its cataract care vastly in recent years.
 Prior to Covid it performed 3,000 NHS cataract operations.
 Last year, over 50,000 treatments were delivered in the UK (and over 170,000 internationally) and due to demand has invested in brand new infrastructure to meet patient need.
 It has opened 11 dedicated NHS cataract clinics around the UK, bringing this life-changing surgery to more patients, and delivering treatment within just four weeks of referral.

-This trial is now being reviewed with a view to rolling out drop free NHS cataract surgery across the group’s 17 NHS hospitals and clinics.
+This pilot is now being reviewed with a view to rolling out drop free cataract surgery across the group’s 17 NHS hospitals and clinics.